Discover the Wonders of Crete: Top Tourist Attractions That Will Leave You Speechless (Updated 2026)

 If you’re a history buff or simply fascinated by ancient civilizations, then the Palace of Phaistos is a must-visit destination on your Crete itinerary.
 This impressive archaeological site is not only an important part of the island’s cultural heritage, but it also offers a glimpse into the ancient Minoan civilization that once flourished on Crete.
 As the second most important palace of the Minoans, the Palace of Phaistos is steeped in history, myth and legend, and exploring its ruins is a truly unforgettable experience.
 From the impressive architecture to the intricate carvings and artifacts on display, the Palace of Phaistos is a fascinating journey through time that you won’t want to miss.
 So, make sure to add this incredible destination to your list of must-see attractions in Crete!

-Operating days: During summertime season daily from 8:00 a.m. to 8:00 p.m. (for winter season please check with their site).
+Operating days: During the summertime season, daily from 8:00 a.m. to 8:00 p.m. (for the winter season, please check with their site).

 Website: http://odysseus.culture.gr/h/3/eh355.jsp?obj_id=2363